javadmokhtari/fluttery.ir/README.md

 [Fluttery](http://fluttery.ir) is a free and open-source project with aim of teaching [Google Flutter](https://github.com/flutter/flutter) to people.
 Fluttery is not a global project, because of language we speak.
 We only create [Farsi](https://en.wikipedia.org/wiki/Persian_language) Contents.
 So this project may not be useful for those who don't speak Farsi.

+# This Repository
+This repository only contains front-end project, Its not possible to share the Whole Project due to security warns.

 # RoadMap
 You can track the project state and activity using [Milestones](https://github.com/javadmokhtari/fluttery.ir/milestones).